 Applicants refused a place at the school have the right of appeal.
 Appeals are heard by an independent appeals panel arranged by the Local Authority on behalf of the Governing Body.
+Further details and a timeline can be found in the Local Authority's Coordinated Admissions Scheme.
 Applicants will be able to appeal once for a place at a given school in any one school year unless any significant new information becomes available which was not available at the original hearing.
 Details of how to appeal will be sent with any letter refusing a place and the timetable for appeals will be available on the Council's website.